swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

     }

     public mutating func doneRecording() throws {
-        // Finalize the envelope, for example, compute a checksum or sign the payload.
+        // Finalize the envelope — for example, compute a checksum or sign the payload.
     }
 }
 ```